 then turns north and climbs to the Vatsistsveri pass from the south.

-However, I don't know anybody who actually finished it - all people I consulted had a feeling that terrain here is just too steep.
-So I recommend the trail in gpx log.
+However, I don't know anybody who finished it - all people I consulted had a feeling that terrain here is just too steep.
+So I recommend the trail in GPS log.

-Once you make it to Vatsistsveri pass, path is quite obvious.
+Once you make it to Vatsistsveri pass, the path is apparent.
 Just follow the narrow top of the ridge in the southeastern direction, soon you will see group of small lakes

 in front of you.
 At these lakes, you can break a camp and refill water (even though they are quite muddy and shallow).

 Continue descending on the ridge to the southeast - here you should see also remains of the old road.
-You will have gorgeus views of the Rioni valley, especially of the Edena peak
+You will have gorgeous views of the Rioni valley, especially of the Edena peak

 and glacier to the north.
 Enjoy them while you can, because once the trail descents to lower elevations, you will once again get stuck in dense undergrowth.